Wentong-DST/attn-gan/README.md

 **Pretrained Model**
-- [DAMSM for bird](https://drive.google.com/open?id=1GNUKjVeyWYBJ8hEU-yrfYQpDOkxEyP3V).
-Download and save it to `DAMSMencoders/`
 - [DAMSM for coco](https://drive.google.com/open?id=1zIrXCE9F6yfbEJIbNP5-YrEe2pZcPSGJ).
 Download and save it to `DAMSMencoders/`
-- [AttnGAN for bird](https://drive.google.com/open?id=1lqNG75suOuR_8gjoEPYNp8VyT_ufPPig).
-Download and save it to `models/`
 - [AttnGAN for coco](https://drive.google.com/open?id=1i9Xkg9nU74RAvkcqKE-rJYhjvzKAMnCi).
 Download and save it to `models/`

-- [AttnDCGAN for bird](https://drive.google.com/open?id=19TG0JUoXurxsmZLaJ82Yo6O0UJ6aDBpg).
-Download and save it to `models/`
-  - This is an variant of AttnGAN which applies the propsoed attention mechanisms to DCGAN framework.

 **Sampling**
-- Run `python main.py --cfg cfg/eval_bird.yml --gpu 1` to generate examples from captions in files listed in "./data/birds/example_filenames.txt".
+- Run `python main.py --cfg cfg/eval_coco.yml --gpu 1` to generate examples from captions in files listed in "./data/coco/example_filenames.txt".
 Results are saved to `DAMSMencoders/`.
 - Change the `eval_*.yml` files to generate images from other pre-trained models.
-- Input your own sentence in "./data/birds/example_captions.txt" if you wannt to generate images from customized sentences.
+- Input your own sentence in "./data/coco/example_captions.txt" if you wannt to generate images from customized sentences.

 **Validation**
-- To generate images for all captions in the validation dataset, change B_VALIDATION to True in the eval_*.yml. and then run `python main.py --cfg cfg/eval_bird.yml --gpu 1`
+- To generate images for all captions in the validation dataset, change B_VALIDATION to True in the eval_*.yml. and then run `python main.py --cfg cfg/eval_coco.yml --gpu 1`
-- We compute inception score for models trained on birds using [StackGAN-inception-model](https://github.com/hanzhanggit/StackGAN-inception-model).
 - We compute inception score for models trained on coco using [improved-gan/inception_score](https://github.com/openai/improved-gan/tree/master/inception_score).